-You might have this fantastic idea that has everyone at work talking; and when you finally pitch the new digital marketing campaign to test groups, you receive less-than-thrilled responses.
-Maybe your excitement got the better of you or no one in the company bothered to wonder how others might perceive the new campaign.
+You might have this fantastic idea that has everyone at work talking.
+But when you finally launch the new digital marketing campaign to the world, you receive less-than-thrilled responses.
+Maybe your excitement got the better of you or no one in the company stopped to wonder how others might perceive your new campaign.

-Either way, we’ve compiled a list of the top failed marketing campaigns, along with our insights, to show you how some of the biggest names in business today set themselves up for failure—and how they might have avoided it.
+Either way, we’ve compiled a list of the top failed marketing campaigns in recent years, to show you how some of the biggest names in business today set themselves up for failure—and lessons we can learn from bad marketing.

 2. American Airlines - free first-class travel

-Instead of offering the golden ticket of airline passes, American could have simply doubled frequent flyer miles or offered incentives for committing to loyalty programs.
-Their interest in making a quick buck backfired and in the process they wound up alienating long-time customers and some of their AAirpass holders, not to mention the huge loss in profits at all the free flights AAirpass holders took advantage of.
+Instead of offering the golden ticket of airline passes, American could have simply doubled frequent flyer miles or offered more sustainable incentives for their loyalty programs.
+American’s interest in making a quick buck backfired and wound up alienating long-time customers, not to mention the huge loss in profits from all the free flights given to AAirpass holders.

 3. Coca-Cola - changing the formula

-Coke went nuclear during the cola wars between its drink and its competitor, Pepsi.
-While Pepsi played their campaigns smart with ad campaigns like the Pepsi Challenge in 1975, Coke only succeeded in demonstrating how confused they were.
-At first Coke railed against sweeter colas—until they developed New Coke.
+Coke went nuclear during the cola wars against its competitor, Pepsi.
+While Pepsi played smart with ad campaigns like the Pepsi Challenge in 1975, Coke only succeeded in demonstrating how confused they were.
+At first, Coke railed against sweeter colas—until they developed New Coke.
 New Coke was a sweeter version of Coke they claimed had been sampled in over 200,000 taste tests, and which had received glowing reviews.